 As stated before, it is more than challenging to finish a shooting day in 10 hours, especially for all those crew members who also have quite some prep and wrap time on set, like the lighting department.

 That’s where it becomes complicated.
 Depending on the regulations of a union, the contract will foresee specific tiers of overtime compensation.
 Usually stated in additional hours of working beyond the base time and a percentage of increase based upon the hourly rate.

 2x (or +100%) of the hourly rate for the 11th and 12th hour of working

 then 3x (or +200%) of the hourly rate for the 13th hour onwards.

 This is just the new salary, including overtime compensation.
 On top of that, all percentage-based fringes will pile up as well.
 This should already showcase how each tracked working hour can significantly impact the actuals of your budget.
 But there are even more cases where a production company needs to pay “more.”

 A lot of scenes might require a real “night and outdoor” shooting.
 Or it just happens that a shooting day gets on and on until it’s getting dark outside.
 In some territories, shooting at night also means upcharges on the salary.

 A night is not defined as “between sunset and sunrise,” of course.
 The contract needs to specify the times that are considered to be “nighttime”.
 In Germany, for example, night work takes place between 10pm and 6am.

 All hours of working during that time will activate overtime payments.
 Again, as multiples of the hourly rate.
-For example, 25% extra, which means 125% or 1.25x of the hourly rate.
+For example, 25% or 1.25x of the hourly rate.